-OWI defined Iowa gives police, prosecutors, and juries different avenues to OWI prosecution and conviction, including fact-finding inquiries that do not require a finding that the Defendant's breath had a greater concentration of alcohol than .08 g ETOH/210 L breath.
-A jury can find that someone is under the influence if the are weeping to, or raging on, police officers.
-Though the manner in which a motorist is driving is not an element of the offense, juries can look to whether an OWI defendant had control of his or her vehicle to determine intoxication.
+OWI (DUI) defined Iowa gives police, prosecutors, and juries different avenues to OWI, or, Operating While Intoxicated or Under the Influence prosecution and conviction.
+These include fact-finding inquiries that do not require a presumptive finding that the Defendant's breath had a greater concentration of alcohol than .08 g ETOH/210 L breath.
+A jury can find that someone is under the influence if they are weeping to, or raging on, police officers because they are not in emotional control.
+They can argue to the jury that someone is drunk if, for example, they lose control of a bodily function-- if someone passes out, for example.
+Though the manner in which a motorist is driving is not an element of the offense, juries can look to whether an OWI (DUI) defendant had control of his or her vehicle to determine intoxication or if they were weaving or caused an accident.
+If you or a loved one have been arrested for OWI (DUI) in Cedar Rapids, Iowa City, or other Iowa community, contact DAC-LAW PLC today or call 319-389-4276.

 There is more than one way to operate a motor vehicle while intoxicated, or, under the influence in Iowa.